NTFS

 • The drive shows hardware errors during the scan.

-Why deleted does not mean erased
+Why deleted doesn't mean erased

 Why permanently deleted files are still there